austinwk/2018_hacktoberfest_participants/README.md

 ![Click Participants](./resources/03_click_participants.png)

-3. Once the forking opertion has completed, you will be in _your_ version of the repository.
+3. Once the forking operation has completed, you will be in _your_ version of the repository.
 Click on `participants.json`.
 This is the file containing the names of everyone that wants to be on the leaderboard.

 ---